 We shuffled in showing our tickets a second time and were among the first people into the site so we immediately headed up to the terraces to get the best view.
 We took a couple shots of the group in a couple good locations before settling at the top of the terraces with our guide to learn some history.

 Most of what we were told were things we actually learned from either the Sacred Valley tour or the day before at Llactapata and it lasted about an hour.
 I wish we had walked among the ruins for our tour but that is a 1 way journey… so unless you have a re-entry ticket, you don’t want to walk around down there until you are ready to leave.

 It WAS one beautiful sunrise- definitely worth the early morning

 Around 7AM we said goodbye to our guide and snapped a few more photos of llamas enjoying all the vantage points we could of the terraces before heading up for our hike to Machu Picchu Mountain.

 So many llamas

-This hike, wow, it was challenging.
-I’d say it probably is less so when it isn’t on the heels of a 4 day trek, but it is steep and long for sure.
+Now onto the hike which was challenging.
+I’d say it probably is less so when it isn’t on the heels of a 4 day trek, but it is steep and long.
 About double the height of Huayna Picchu, this trail takes around 1.5-2 hours to climb at a moderate pace.
 Expect it will take 3 hours round trip.
 We checked in at the gate to the start of the trail, showing our tickets once again and signing a registrar.
 As this trail was really more stairs than anything else, we decided to hike at our own pace and do our own thing for it. (my hiking partner got up to the top in probably an hour or so while it took me 1.5)

 I’d say I’ve never seen so many stairs in my life (but that would be a lie after hiking around Mt.
 Huangshan in China)